Predicting Molecule Size Distribution in Hydrocarbon Pyrolysis using Random Graph Theory: Supplementary Materials

 \subsubsection{Error estimation for the molecule size distribution}

-The degree distribution $\mathbf{p}:=[p_0,p_1,p_2,p_3,p_4]^\top$ for the carbon skeletons is not known precisely but can be either extracted from MD simulations or predicted as described in Section \ref{sec:computeDD10RM}.
-Both of these approaches involve errors:
+The degree distribution $\mathbf{p}:=[p_0,p_1,p_2,p_3,p_4]^\top$ for the carbon skeletons is not known precisely but can be either extracted from MD simulations or predicted as described in Section III A. Both of these approaches involve errors:

 If the probability $p_k$ is estimated from MD data, the error $e_k$ is taken to be two standard deviations for $p_k$.

 We estimate the error $\epsilon_s$ for $\pi_s$, $s=1,2,\ldots$ by setting

 The partial derivatives in \eqref{eq:error_pis} are found as follows.
 Since $\{p_k\}_{k=0}^4$ is a probability mass function, it must sum up to 1.
 Hence, if we change one of $p_k$, the others should also change in such a manner that the sum of $p_k$ remains 1.
 To account for this aspect, we find an orthonormal basis $B:=[\mathbf{b}_1,\mathbf{b}_2,\mathbf{b}_3,\mathbf{b}_4]$ in the hyperplane $p_0+p_1+p_2+p_3+p_4=1$.
 Next, we approximate the partial derivatives of $\pi_s$ with respect to each $\mathbf{b}_j$, $j=1,2,3,4$, by finite differences: